 Improper rolling causes imbalance in the flavor profile of the cup.
 In some cases, however, when leaves are left only lightly rolled.

-Even Infusion: The wet leaves after the tea has been cupped is called the infusion.
+Even Infusion for Tea Leaves: The wet leaves after the tea has been cupped is called the infusion.
 An even color in the infused leaves is desirable quality.
 If the infusion has a mottled appearance, it means the withering has not been even.

 Uneven withering also results in a lack of balance in the flavors.